Saudi Arabian National Guard: Organisation and roles

 The Saudi Arabian National Guard has a standing force of 125,000 troops and a tribal militia of some 28,000 Fouj (tribal levies).
-It serves both as a defence force against external attack and as an Internal security force.
-Its duties include protecting the House of Saud, guarding against military coups, guarding strategic facilities and resources, and providing security for the cities of Mecca and Medina.
+It serves both as a defence force against external attack and an internal security force.
+Its duties include protecting the Saudi ruling family, guarding against military coups, safeguarding strategic facilities and resources, and providing security for the cities of Mecca and Medina.

 It reports directly to the king through the Minister of the National Guard and, unlike the army, navy and air force, is not under the control of the Ministry of Defense.
 The Guard's command structure and communication network are entirely separate from those of the Ministries of Defense and the Interior.

 Its personnel are drawn from tribes loyal to the king and the royal family, whose high-ranking members are always appointed its commander.
 It has been described as an institution that "ties the tribes to the House of Saud" (by Sandra Mackey).
 It also draws recruits from official Wahhabi religious establishment.